We are an interdisciplinary team of clinicians, neuroscientists, physicists, and bioengineers.

 Tom is a member of the core team and a co-investigator in the EPSRC funded Neurotechnology Network: Respect 4 Neurodevelopment and is the lead for the Scalability working group

-Tom was also the Program committee co-chair for the FIT’NG meeting held in Santa Rosa CA September 10th-11th; and will be the co-chair for the 2024 meeting to be held in Baltimore MA on September 25-26th.
+Tom is a board member of the Fetal Infant Toddler Neuroimaging Group (FIT’NG) and was the Program committee co-chair for the FIT’NG meeting held in Santa Rosa CA September 10th-11th; and the co-chair for the 2024 meeting to be held in Baltimore MA on September 25-26th.

 Dr Slava Karolis (Postdoctoral Research Associate)